 Firefox Parental Control Extensions

 On the Firefox side of things, one of the most popular parental control add-ons is BlockSite.
-This add-on blocks URLs of your choice, but it also goes as far as disengaging links that goes to these blocked sites just to be thorough.
-Black lists and white lists are also available, which you can use to ensure the right and wrong sites are always allowed.
+This add-on blocks URLs of your choice, but it also goes as far as disengaging links that go to these blocked sites just to be thorough.
+Blacklists and white lists are also available, which you can use to ensure the right and wrong sites are always allowed.

-One of the best adult material blockers out there is Anti-Porn Pro, and is just the thing to put the brakes on overly curious kids.
-This extension offers cloud-based filtering of porn content by monitoring billion of websites and it blocks adult content by blocking categories, which are found in the cloud “Options” area, where you can block “adult material,” “adult content,” any sites with the word “sex,” etc.
+One of the best adult material blockers out there is Anti-P**n Pro and is just the thing to put the brakes on overly curious kids.
+This extension offers cloud-based filtering of explicit content by monitoring billion of websites and it blocks adult content by blocking categories, which are found in the cloud “Options” area, where you can block “adult material,” “adult content,” any sites with the word “sex,” etc.

 Considered the Firefox equivalent of Nanny for Chrome, LeechBlock will block any sites you specify.
 All you need to do is to go in and specify which URLs you don’t want your children to have access to.
 Marketed as an add-on to stop time-wasting sites from “leeching” the time out of your day, this extension can be used as a great parental control as well.